wtorresjr/Craftsy-Etsy-Clone/README.md

 4. Run your server: `flask run`

 #### To run the frontend of application:
-5. In a separate terminal, change directory into _react-app_: `cd react-app`
+5. In another terminal, change directory into _react-app_: `cd react-app`
 6. Install node modules: `npm install`
 7. Run your application: `npm start`